zuplo/docs/docs/articles/monetization-webhook-setup.md

 ---

 In the previous step, you configured the Developer Portal to enable your customers to subscribe to your Zuplo API.
-In this step, you will configure a Stripe Webhook in order for Stripe to notify your Zuplo API that a customer has subscribed to a plan.
+In this step, you will configure Stripe and your Zuplo API to handle a customer subscribing to your API Plans.

 ## 1/ Configure Plans

-When Stripe sends a subscription event, your Zuplo API will use that event to connect the Stripe Subscription and Product with the Plan in your Zuplo API.
-In order for this to work, you'll need to create Plans in your Zuplo Metering Service.
+Stripe can send subscription events, through Stripe Webhooks, when a customer subscribes to your API Plans.
+Your Zuplo API will use those events to connect the Stripe Subscriptions with the Plans in your Zuplo API.
+For this to work, you'll need to create Plans in your Zuplo Metering Service.

 1. In Zuplo Portal, go to your project, select the **Services** tab and click **Configure** on your "Metering Service".